What is long-haul COVID-19? What treatments are available for COVID-19 long haulers?

 You can also call us at 952-967-7676 for help making an appointment.

-No two people experience post-COVID syndrome the same.
+No two people experience long haul syndrome the same.
 Some people have a single symptom, but others have multiple symptoms that affect them in several ways.
 In either case, we’ll be with you at every step on your road to recovery.

 Based on your symptoms and goals, your doctor will identify who should be part of your long-haul COVID-19 care team.
 You may be treated directly by your primary care doctor or by one or more specialists, through video visits, in-person visits or both.